CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 !!!
 Tip
     Please note: Allocated and assigned floating IPs are billed at the rate of 0,2 BU/hr.
 You can additionally read our [blog post](http://cloud.blog.csc.fi/2017/12/floating-ip-management.html) for management of floating IPs in a cPouta project.

-## Adding a security groups to the machine in cPouta
+## Adding a security group to the machine in cPouta

 In the project, a user can manage the security group by creating or updating existing ones.
 A security group can be updated by adding different security rules for allowing or preventing network traffics.